 If you wish to get more involved, great!
-There are many ways you can volunteer your time and talents in a career capacity, benefiting students and/or fellow alumni.
-Current opportunities are listed below.
+There are many ways you can volunteer your time and talents in a career capacity.
+Current alumni-to alumni opportunities are listed below.

-Reunion attendees with career/life coaching expertise are invited to serve as Ephs in Transition Advisors at Eph Meet-Up @ Reunion, held on the Saturday afternoon of Reunion weekend.
-Contact Wendy Webster Coakley ’85 for more information.
-All alumni with consultative experience in career/life coaching and executive search are invited to list their credentials on our Career Services Marketplace as a professional resource for their fellow Ephs.
+If you're a career/life coach who'll be at Reunion, join us at the Eph Meet-Up on Saturday afternoon as an Ephs in Transition Advisor.
+Contact Wendy Webster Coakley ’85 in Alumni Engagement for more information.
+All Ephs with experience in career/life coaching, human capital, and executive search are welcome to list their credentials on our Career Services Marketplace as a professional resource for their fellow Ephs.

 Help your fellow alumni (as well as students) navigate work/life decisions along their career journeys as part of Williams' state-of-the-art mentoring/networking platform, EphLink, which allows you to customize your level of engagement.

 Participate in career programming at the local level.
 Contact your regional alumni association to offer your support to help organize and/or present at an event.

 It's easy to post positions requiring real-world experience for your fellow alumni, as well as entry-level jobs and internships for students and recent grads, via EphLink.
 It's synched up with Indeed.com so you don't even need to be the hiring manager to post.
 You can also post short-term experiential learning projects on EphLink—anything from designing a logo to developing a web site to analyzing customer data.

 Learn more about student-facing career volunteer opportunities here.